znbm/fifthtouralpha/README.md

 compile time. `lit`s cast implicitly to any other type.

 `nat` and `int` are unsigned and two's complement signed integers, respectively.
-Their widths are equal to `XLEN`, i.e. the number of bits in an address on the target machine.
+Their widths are equal to the number of bits in an address on the target machine.
-Many of their behaviors -- overflow, division by zero, etc. -- are undefined, at least when using the typical operators.
+Many of their behaviors -- overflow, division by zero, etc. -- are undefined, at least without invoking inline assembly.
 Fixed-width variants -- `nat8`, `int64`, etc. -- are also available.

 `bool` is a boolean type of unspecified width defined only for the values `0` and `1`.